All 7 Superman Movies in Order

 Superman was an extremely popular character that Richard Donner actually filmed a sequel to while simultaneously filming the first movie discussed above.
 However, due to tensions between him and the producers, production on this second film was stopped to finish the first.

 In the film, Supes is forced to stop terrorists by flying their nuclear device into outer space.
-He comes back to Earth and decides to renounce his powers so he can live a normal life as Clark Kent with his new girlfriend Lois Lane.
+He returns to Earth and renounces his powers to live a normal life as Clark Kent with his new girlfriend, Lois Lane.

 Superman III 1983